Concrete (Pet Shop Boys album)

-Concrete is a live album by the British band Pet Shop Boys.
-It was released on 23 October 2006.
+Concrete is a live album by English synth-pop duo Pet Shop Boys, released on 23 October 2006 as a double CD.
+It was the duo's first live album.
+The concert was recorded for broadcast on BBC Radio 2 in May 2006, with accompaniment by the BBC Concert Orchestra and special guests including Frances Barber, Rufus Wainwright, and Robbie Williams.

-Due to be called Concert, on 20 September 2006, Pet Shop Boys announced that the album was going to be called Concrete, which was the title that they originally wanted for the album.
-It is the first live concert to be released by the band on Audio CD.

-The concert
+Background and recording

-The performance recorded for the album took place at the Mermaid Theatre on 8 May 2006, as an exclusive for broadcast on BBC Radio 2's Sold on Song programme.
-Attendance, totalling 600, was by invitation or through winning competitions held by Radio 2 and the band's official website.
+The performance recorded for the album took place at the Mermaid Theatre in London on 8 May 2006, as an exclusive for broadcast on BBC Radio 2's Sold on Song programme on 27 May.
+Attendance, totalling 600, was by invitation or through competitions held by Radio 2 and the band's official website.
 The event was hosted by the BBC's Stuart Maconie.

 The 27 May Radio 2 broadcast included an interview conducted by Maconie, but excluded four songs from the running order ("You Only Tell Me You Love Me When You're Drunk", "After All", "Numb", and "Dreaming of the Queen").
 The full concert was later broadcast on BBC 6 Music on 28 August.

+The concert was a launch event for the Pet Shop Boys' new studio album, Fundamental, released on 22 May 2006.
+Trevor Horn, the producer of Fundamental, was the music director for the concert and also produced Concrete.

-Song selection
+Song selection and performance

 Due to the presence of the orchestra, the setlist was composed to consist of songs originally recorded with an orchestra.
-Consequently, aside from an extensive selection of songs from Fundamental, various non-studio album tracks were chosen, including the arrangement of "Rent" from the Liza Minnelli album Results, originally arranged by Angelo Badalamenti; "After All", the portion of the band's Battleship Potemkin soundtrack that accompanies the Odessa Steps sequence from the film (performed with the scene projected on a screen in the background); "Friendly Fire", from the Closer to Heaven musical; and "Nothing Has Been Proved", the theme song from Scandal, also arranged by Badalamenti.
+Consequently, in addition to an extensive selection of songs from Fundamental, various non-studio album tracks were chosen, including the arrangement of "Rent" from the Liza Minnelli album Results, originally arranged by Angelo Badalamenti; "After All", the portion of the band's Battleship Potemkin soundtrack that accompanies the Odessa Steps sequence from the film (performed with the scene projected on a screen in the background); "Friendly Fire", from the Closer to Heaven musical; and "Nothing Has Been Proved", the theme song from Scandal, also arranged by Badalamenti.
 "West End Girls" and "It's a Sin" were the only exceptions to the rule, and were reworked to integrate the orchestra.

+Neil Tennant introduced the songs with anecdotes, which appear on the album.
+Special guests sang lead vocals on three of the songs.
+Rufus Wainwright performed "Casanova in Hell" from Fundamental.
+Frances Barber, who had played the lead role in Closer to Heaven, sang "Friendly Fire".
+On "Jealousy", the earliest song written by Pet Shop Boys, Tennant recited the opening quote from Shakespeare's Othello, and Robbie Williams sang the rest.

+Opera singer Sally Bradshaw reprised her vocals from the 1988 hit, "Left to My Own Devices".
+Other guest musicians included Anne Dudley on piano, Steve Lipson and Phil Palmer on guitar, and Lol Creme and Sylvia Mason-James on backing vocals.